 by D Weddings | May 12, 2017

-Thanks to President of Reunion Tower Dusti Groskreutz for answering today’s question.
+Thanks to President of Reunion Tower Dusti Groskreutz for answering this week’s reader question!

 Reunion Tower sees, on average, two proposals per day (read more statistics in This Is This Most Romantic Place In Dallas.)
 That’s a lot of bent knees, important questions and tears of happiness!
 Over the years, we’ve seen some proposals go very well.
 If you’re thinking about popping the question, let us offer you just a few tips to consider ahead of time: